awslabs/harmonix/CONTRIBUTING.md

 See the [LICENSE](LICENSE) file for our project's licensing.
 We will ask you to confirm the licensing of your contribution.

-## Contributing Assets to OPA on AWS
+## Contributing Assets to Harmonix on AWS

-Thank you for considering a contribution to OPA on AWS project!
+Thank you for considering a contribution to Harmonix on AWS project!
 The above described guidelines are to set the standard of submitting Pull Request, That is in conjunction to the below description

 ### Contribution Type

-1. Contributing OPA on AWS Templates
+1. Contributing Harmonix on AWS Templates
    1. Provider Template
    2. App Template
    3. Resource Template
    4. Other Template
-2. Contributing OPA on AWS Pipelines
+2. Contributing Harmonix on AWS Pipelines
    1. New pipeline pattern
    2. Update existing pipeline pattern
-3. Contributing OPA on AWS Core modifications
+3. Contributing Harmonix on AWS Core modifications
-   1. Change in UI / Frontend of OPA on AWS plugins
+   1. Change in UI / Frontend of Harmonix on AWS plugins
-   2. Change in SDK API / Backend of OPA on AWS Plugins
+   2. Change in SDK API / Backend of Harmonix on AWS Plugins
    3. Change in sacffolder actions
    4. Change in architecture or platform design
    5. Change in common interfaces
-4. Contributing OPA on AWS extensions
+4. Contributing Harmonix on AWS extensions
    1. Integration with new tools and plugins
    2. Integration with additional Backstage.io APIs / entities
-   3. Extending OPA on AWS model
+   3. Extending Harmonix on AWS model

 ### Submitting Contribution

-Before submitting any contribution type please make sure it adheres to the OPA on AWS [architecture](https://opaonaws.io/docs/techdocs/architecture)
+Before submitting any contribution type please make sure it adheres to the Harmonix on AWS [architecture](https://harmonixonaws.io/docs/techdocs/architecture)

-### Contributing an OPA on AWS provider
+### Contributing an Harmonix on AWS provider

 Questions to consider when designing new provider:
 1. Why do i need a new provider? does the existing providers support the type of application I'm trying to build?